jrendon102/camera_driver/README.md

    cmake --build .
    ```

-4. **Install the Package (Optional)**: If you want to install the package system-wide, you can use the following command:
+4. **Install the Package (Optional)**: If you want to use the package with other CMake projects or system-wide, you can install it by running the following command from within the build directory:

    ```bash
    sudo make install